smcd253/uart-m3pi-ee250/README.md

         sudo sh -c 'echo SUBSYSTEM==\"usb\", ATTR{idVendor}==\"0d28\", ATTR{idProduct}==\"0204\", MODE:=\"666\" > /etc/udev/rules.d/mbed.rules'
         sudo /etc/init.d/udev restart

-The next step is to initialize the mbed project and designate the compiler and target.
-First make sure to clone this repository or fork the repository and clone your fork.
+Before compiling, clone this repository or fork the repoisitory and clone your fork.
 You will be building on top of this example, so do whatever you need to create your own repository using these files.
+The next step is to initialize the directory into an mbed project and designate the compiler and target.

 ```
 cd m3pi-mqtt-ee250/